-Checking accounts are mainly designed to allow fast access to your money (through a debit card, ATM and auto deposit/debits), mainly to be used for day-to-day spending and bill paying.
+Checking accounts are mainly designed to allow fast access to your money (through a debit card, ATM, and direct deposit/debits), mainly to be used for day-to-day spending and bill paying.
 Online banking and app-based banking means there are now a number of free checking account options.

 We’ll cover free checking accounts, some of the benefits of choosing a free account, as well as some information to help you find the bank that works best for you.